ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Because of the extra effort, formal methods are often applied to a subset of components or specific properties that are especially important.
 Formal methods can also be applied to various degrees.
 There is varying terminology on these degrees, but one way is these three levels:

-* **Level 0**A formal specification is created (that is, mathematically-based techniques are used to rigorously describe what the program is supposed to do).
+* **Level 0**<br>A formal specification is created (that is, mathematically-based techniques are used to rigorously describe what the program is supposed to do).
 The program is then informally developed from it.
 This is sometimes called *formal methods lite*.
 This approach can help remove some ambiguities.

-* **Level 1**Apply level 0 and then prove some select properties from that or do a formal refinement from specification towards something that will become the program.
+* **Level 1**<br>Apply level 0 and then prove some select properties from that or do a formal refinement from specification towards something that will become the program.

-* **Level 2**Fully prove the claims of a program, including mechanically checking it.
+* **Level 2**<br>Fully prove the claims of a program, including mechanically checking it.
 This provides the strongest results, but also requires the most effort.

 #### How Can Math Be Applied?